 The situations these parents are describing happen to all children at some point!
-It’s extremely normal for a child playing in the water to experience these things, but parents are worried there is a greater danger.
+It’s extremely normal for a child playing in the water to experience these things, but parents are worried there is a greater danger and their children are experiencing symptoms of dry drowning.
 I hear those fears.
 I understand.
 There are many, many legitimate concerns and threats to protect our children from.
 But thankfully, dry drowning isn’t one of them, and it doesn’t have to keep you up at night.

 Dr. Katherine Hensley summarized the feelings of the entire pediatric community when she said this,